 The 14 projects are 10 German projects comprising 182 megawatts, three Spanish projects totalling 113 megawatts and a Finnish project of 50 megawatts.

-Typically, the agreements with buyers provide for continued collaboration with ABO Wind in order to see the projects through to the construction phase and for actual installation and commissioning (see Section 3.2.5.2).
+Typically, the agreements with buyers provide for continued collaboration with ABO Wind in order to see the projects through to the construction phase and for actual installation and commissioning.

-In the first quarter of 2019, project rights were sold for a Finnish project, two Spanish projects and eight French projects coming to a grand total of 317 megawatts.
+In the first half of 2019, project rights for a Finnish project, two Spanish and eight French projects with a total of 317 megawatts were sold.